dpopchev/Hackerrank/DataStructures/GameTwoStacks/README.md

 test cases.
 Here you can find the function implementation only.

+NOTE: stupid me could have pushed all elements of into a stack, and then pop them.
+In terms of `Perl` or `Python` this would be `push/pop` and `append/pop`.

 ## Solution algorithm

 The following example will use the following two stacks: